 Modern day solar panels are designed to last for decades, and the solar partner you choose should be there for the full lifespan of your investment.
 A good partner should understand the key factors that impact system design and performance—especially in our uniquely harsh climate.
 You should also take into consideration if they have any O&M services built into their proposal, or that you could include.
 Ensuring your selected installer has the skills and expertise to take care of your system if anything goes awry will give you peace of mind and ensure the quickest ROI.

 Limited-time solar incentives

 Capitalizing on solar incentives is a great way to speed up the ROI on your commercial solar investment.
-The most lucrative incentive, the solar ITC, allows businesses that go solar to offset up to 30% of the purchase price in the form of a federal tax credit.
-This incentive, however, is about to get much smaller.
-In 2020, the ITC begins ramping down as part of a three-year decline toward a permanent 10% credit for commercial solar projects beginning in 2022.
+The most lucrative incentive, the solar ITC, allows businesses that go solar to offset up to 26% of the purchase price in the form of a federal tax credit.
+This incentive, however, is getting much smaller.
+In 2021, the ITC will decline to 22% before hitting a permanent 10% credit for commercial solar projects beginning in 2022.
 So, if you want the fastest and biggest return on your commercial solar investment, this is the year to act.
-Given the demand on solar installers in this final 30% year, the sooner you start your commercial solar project, the better.
+Given the demand on solar installers in the only 26% year, the sooner you start your commercial solar project, the better.

 Rest assured that no matter what combination of options you choose for your solar solution, you’ll be joining the ranks of successful companies who are realizing the financial and environmental impacts of having their own solar energy system.
 Rates may change, but solar savings last for decades.

-With the 30% ITC coming to an end, 2019 is surely the most important year for solar in more than a decade.
+With the 26% solar tax credit decreasing again at the end of this year, going solar now will ensure the biggest and fastest return on your solar investment.
 Contact a member of our commercial solar team to schedule a consultation and start your solar project today!

 *This blog has been updated since it's original publication of 7/15/2018 to reflect current solar incentives.